gotev/recycler-adapter/README.md

 If you use Kotlin in your project, you can also use Kotlin Android Extensions to bind your views in ViewHolder, but be careful to not fall in a common pitfall, explained very well here: https://proandroiddev.com/kotlin-android-extensions-using-view-binding-the-right-way-707cd0c9e648

 ## <a name="dragDrop"></a>Reorder items with drag & drop
-To be able to change the items order with drag & drop, just add this line:
+To be able to change the items order with drag & drop, be sure to have imported `recycleradapter-extensions` in your project and just add this line:

 ```kotlin
 recyclerAdapter.enableDragDrop(recyclerView)
 ```
+Java users have to write: `RecyclerViewExtensionsKt.enableDragDrop(recyclerAdapter, recyclerView);`

 ## <a name="handleClicks"></a>Handle clicks
 One of the things which you may need is to set one or more click listeners to every item.
 How do you do that?
 Let's see an example.